Scientists plan to ‘de-extinct’ Tasmanian tiger eradicated a century ago - NewsBreak

 ( WJW ) — The same Texas company that announced plans last year to “de-extinct” the woolly mammoth now hopes to do the same with the Tasmanian tiger, a beloved Australian marsupial.

-Dallas-based Colossal Biosciences , which describes itself as a genetic engineering and de-extinction company, said in a press release it has already begun the “de-extinction” of the tiger, which was eradicated by human hunting a century ago.Burlington family reunites with stolen dog 10 months later
+Dallas-based Colossal Biosciences , which describes itself as a genetic engineering and de-extinction company, said in a press release it has already begun the “de-extinction” of the tiger, which was eradicated by human hunting a century ago.Scientists announce plans to ‘de-extinct’ the woolly mammoth

 The company says bringing back the animal could have the potential to “re-balance the Tasmanian and broader Australian ecosystems, which have suffered biodiversity loss and ecosystem degradation” since its extinction.